GoogleCloudPlatform/pci-gke-blueprint/docs/deploy-application.md

-# Deploying the Microservices-Demo Application
+# Deploying the microservices-demo (Online Boutique) Application

 This is a walkthrough of the steps included in `./_helpers/deploy-app.sh`